-The following two tables feature the highest-ranking active transportation projects.
+The figures on the following pages feature the highest-ranking active transportation projects.
 There are 14 bicycle/pedestrian projects that received at least 37 out of a possible 50 and 12 roadway projects that scored at least 18 out of a possible 20 active transportation points.